drnorthcutt/working/vagrant/catalog/ReadMe.md

 API Implementation:
 * JSON

+    Available via hand typed URL Endpoints.
 * XML

+    Available via hand typed URL Endpoints
 * RSS/Atom feeds

-    For the most part, these are available via hand typed URL Endpoints.
-In the future, these will be incorporated into a Reporting System after initial testing and requests from beta participants.
+    Used for All Schools feed, Single School Feed, and Individual Classroom Feeds.
+For Schools, the feed allows an administrator or librarian to know when new books have been added, or edited.
+Classroom feeds allow a teacher to keep track of new books added or edited for his/ her classroom.

 Image Fields:
 * Teacher Avatars (from email login)